Projector

 class, subclassingActiveRecord::Base

 .
-In Sequent Records can only be updated/created/deleted inside Projectors.
+In Sequent, Records can only be updated/created/deleted inside Projectors.
 The rest of the application needs to regard these objects as read-only.
-This however is not enforced in Sequent. - A SQL file.
+This however is not enforced in Sequent. - An SQL file.
 The SQL contains the table definition in which the Record will be stored.
-Please checkout the chapter on Migrations for an in-depth description on how migrations work in Sequent.
+Please check out the chapter on Migrations for an in-depth description on how migrations work in Sequent.

-The nature of view state in event sourced applications is not compatible with ActiveRecord
+The nature of view state in event sourced applications is not compatible with the ActiveRecord

 migration

 from Events.
-So when you want to have another view state, (maybe you add a column, or group some attributes)
+When you want to have another view state (maybe you add a column, or group some attributes),

 you replay the affected Projectors.

-In Sequent you define a Projector as follows:
+In Sequent a Projector is defined as follows:

 class UserProjector < Sequent::Projector